fenollp/bazel_upgradable/README.md

 Use `bazel sync` to upgrade & lock your dependencies.

+Notes
-Note: rules defined here download dependencies the same way `http_archive` does for best cache utilization.
+* The rule defined here downloads dependencies the same way `http_archive` does for best cache utilization.
+* Dependencies hosted at https://github.com/bazelbuild also use https://mirror.bazel.build/

 ## Getting started